wp-plugins/mashsharer/readme.txt

 = High Performance =

-Mashshare is *coded well and developed for high performance*.
+Mashshare Social Media ecosystem is *coded well and developed for high performance*.
 It´s making full use of available persistant and non persistant caching techniques.
 Mashshare loads only the Javascript and php object classes it needs at the moment of execution, making it small and fast and easy extensible by third party developer.

 <blockquote>